doubledup/dotfiles/README.md

 Configuration files managed with [rcm](https://github.com/thoughtbot/rcm).

-For machine-local fish, zsh and neovim config, append '.local' to the normal config name and save it in the same place, eg. use `~/.zshrc.local` for zsh config you only want on your current machine.
+For machine-local kitty, fish, zsh and neovim config, append '.local' to the normal config name and save it in the same place, eg. use `~/.zshrc.local` for zsh config you only want on your current machine.

 ## Linux